data-integrations/salesforce/docs/SalesforceMultiObjects-batchsource.md

 **Login URL:** Salesforce OAuth2 login URL.

-**Connect Timeout:** Maximum time in milliseconds to wait for connection initialization before it times out.

 **Connect Timeout:** Maximum time in milliseconds to wait for connection initialization before time out.

+**Read Timeout:** Maximum time in seconds to wait for reading data from the server before it times out.

 **Proxy URL:** Proxy URL.
 Must contain a protocol, address and port.

 **White List**: List of SObjects to read from.
 By default all SObjects will be white listed.
 For each white listed SObject, a SOQL query will be generated of the form:
 `select <FIELD_1, FIELD_2, ..., FIELD_N> from ${sObjectName}`.

 **Black List**: List of SObjects to avoid reading from.
 By default NONE of SObjects will be black listed.

 **Last Modified After:** Filter data to only include records where the system field `LastModifiedDate` is greater than or equal to the specified date.
 The date must be provided in the Salesforce date format:

 |              Format              |       Format Syntax       |          Example          |